Anfeh: Saint John the Baptist

 Mar Youhanna al-Ma'madan in Arabic, is an ancient monastery surrounded by green landscapes and some curious rock cuttings. the site host the Saint John festivals every summer.

 Geography

 Climate

-Enfeh has a Mediterranean climate characterized by four notably different seasons with a moderate nice weather during spring time.
+Anfeh has a Mediterranean climate characterized by four notably different seasons with a moderate nice weather during spring time.
 Summers are mainly hot, while winters are cold and rainy.

-The table below displays average monthly climate indicators in Enfeh based on 8 years of historical weather readings.
+The table below displays average monthly climate indicators in Anfeh based on 8 years of historical weather readings.

 Demographics

+In 1953, the town had a population of 1,447.
 Its population is estimated to be around 6,500, not including the thousands of emigrant families and young individuals.

 Global Emigration

 One of the many Lebanese villages where the number of inhabitants is a speck compared to the number of villagers abroad.
 Global emigration occurred as far back as the mid 19th century with records showing young men and families migrating to the new world mainly Australia and the Americas (North and South).
 The emigration continues till the present day.
 Some families are extinct and others are greatly reduced in number.
 However, in the diaspora, if one visits any major city or town specially in Brazil, Argentina, Qatar, Australia, Canada or the USA one will almost certainly find someone whose ancestors come from this village.
 During holidays specially summer many of the empty houses are joyfully cleaned and return to life with visiting families.